rockwotj/rosefire/README.md

 ```

+## Troubleshooting

+If you get an 'Invalid MAC' error on Firebase then you most likely missed a character when you copied your secret or registryToken.
+First try regenerating your registryToken on rosefire, if that doesn't work then try a new secret on Firebase.
+If you are still having issues, then please file an issue on Rosefire.

 ## Production Setup

 This is a simple nodejs app, managed by [Forever](https://github.com/foreverjs/forever) that is reverse proxied by nginx.
 This app also uses [Let's Encrypt](https://letsencrypt.org/) to acquire SSL certificates.